-This is a hard blog to write.
-Policing in 2021 is already under intense (and warranted) scrutiny, without even mentioning the topic of Autism.
+Fear of police interaction isn't unwarranted.
 Within the ASD community, there are stories of traffic stops gone awry.
 Lack of eye contact can be mistaken for perceived wrongdoing.
-Slurring of words or speech issues can be mistaken for intoxication.
-Things can get bad quickly if God forbid an interaction escalates to handcuffs.
+Speech difficulties can be mistaken for intoxication.
+Anxiety can be misinterpreted for disobedience.
+Things can get bad quickly if an interaction escalates to handcuffs.
 So, the risks and the fears are clear, let's address them.

 Our first recommendation is to go meet your local police officers.
 Especially in small towns, the police are often excited to be a part of the community.
-Simply call and explain that you have a new driver with ASD that wants to learn what to do if pulled over.
-Many departments will not only have a sit down with you and your new driver, but will actually do a mock pull over situation.
-Simply going through the trial can be extremely helpful.
+Simply call and explain that you have a new driver with ASD who wants to learn what to do if pulled over.
+Many departments will not only sit down with you and your new driver, but will actually do a trial run of a traffic stop, which can be incredibly helpful.

 Finally, we recommend taking our 6-part webinar series that includes an entire course on getting pulled over.
 We go through setting expectations and really get into details on how to make this generally uncomfortable situation go as smoothly as possible.